bjorkstromm/martinbjorkstrom.com/input/posts/2018-10-15-dissecting-sf-mesh-vs-publish.md

 az mesh app show --resource-group todolistapp-rg --name todolistapp
 ```

-Now, just open a browser and head over to the ip address and see your application in action.
+Now, just open a browser and head over to the IP address and see your application in action.
 Make sure to also specify the correct port.
 The sample use `20006` as default, so in the above example I'd open my browser and go to http://40.76.208.91:20006/.

 ## Conclusion
 While we got pretty far by just using the msbuild targets located in `Microsoft.VisualStudio.Azure.SFApp.Targets` we still need to do some manual work with pushing docker images and modifying the ARM-template.
 AFAIK, the msbuild targets don't understand publish profile `yaml`-files as these are solely intended to be used with the Visual Studio Tooling (ie. right-click deploy).
 We still have some work to do before we can deploy Service Fabric Mesh applications from our CI/CD pipeline.
 However, if it can be documented, it can be automated.
 Therefore, stay tuned for a follow up blog post on how to automate the above steps with [Cake](https://cakebuild.net/).